zqwei/explore_ephys_data/README.md

 * Pre-sample: -3.1 to -2.6 sec.
 * Sample: -2.6 to -1.3 sec.
 * Delay: -1.3 to 0 sec.
-* Response: 0 - 2 sec.
+* Response: 0 to 2 sec.

 ### Data structure:
+Here we have data from 5 recording sessions.
+In each session we have hundreds of behavioral trials with different trial types.
+In each recording session, we have multiple units (neurons) recorded simultaneously.
 * All cells in exemplary analyses are stored in an array named __ephysDataset__
 * Cell index: index of cell in the __ephysDataset__ array.
-* sessionIndex : index of the session which neuron is recorded.
-Each session is recorded by JRC multi-electrode arrays (64 channels).
+* sessionIndex: index of the session which neuron is recorded.
 * nUnit: index of the neuron(unit) in each recording session.
 * unit_yes_trial: correct right-lick trial (contra-laterial behavior trial) where spike count is binned by 67 ms discretely in time.
-* unit_no_trial: correct left-lick trial (ipsi-laterial behavior trial) where spike count is binned by 67 ms discretely in time.
+* unit_no_trial : correct left-lick trial (ipsi-laterial behavior trial) where spike count is binned by 67 ms discretely in time.
 * unit_yes_trial_index: trial index for each correct right-lick trial.
-* unit_no_trial_index: trial index for each correct left-lick trial.
+* unit_no_trial_index : trial index for each correct left-lick trial.
-* unit_yes_trial_spk_time: spike times for each neuron/unit in a correct right-lick trial (unit in sec).
+* unit_yes_trial_spk_time: spike times for each neuron/unit in a correct right-lick trial (sec).
-* unit_no_trial_spk_time: spike times for each neuron/unit in a correct left-lick trial (unit in sec).
+* unit_no_trial_spk_time : spike times for each neuron/unit in a correct left-lick trial (sec).
 * unit_yes_error: error right-lick trial (contra-laterial behavior trial) where spike count is binned by 67 ms discretely in time.
-* unit_no_error: error left-lick trial (ipsi-laterial behavior trial) where spike count is binned by 67 ms discretely in time.
+* unit_no_error : error left-lick trial (ipsi-laterial behavior trial) where spike count is binned by 67 ms discretely in time.
 * unit_yes_error_index: trial index for each error right-lick trial.
-* unit_no_error_index: trial index for each error left-lick trial.
+* unit_no_error_index : trial index for each error left-lick trial.
 * unit_yes_error_spk_time: spike times for each neuron/unit in an error right-lick trial (unit in sec).
-* unit_no_error_spk_time: spike times for each neuron/unit in an error left-lick trial (unit in sec).
+* unit_no_error_spk_time : spike times for each neuron/unit in an error left-lick trial (unit in sec).
 * depth_in_um: recording depth of the unit in um.
-* cell_type: putative pyramidal cells -- 1; fast-spiking interneurons: 0.
+* cell_type  : putative pyramidal cells -- 1; fast-spiking interneurons: 0.
-* timetag: timing information using for all data points binned by 67 ms discrete time bins.
+* timetag    : timing information using for all data points binned by 67 ms discrete time bins.

-### Hands-on Dataset
+### Access data
 #### Load data file
 ```matlab
 load('ephysDataset.mat')